jameslan/libxml2-wasm/docs/index.md

-Comparing to the previous two main approaches, pure javascript implementation as well as traditional C implementation binding, using WebAssembly combines the pros from both sides, providing good performance while keeping best compatibility with modern Javascript runtime.
+Comparing to the previous two main approaches, pure javascript implementation as well as traditional C implementation binding, using WebAssembly combines the pros from both sides, providing good performance while keeping the best compatibility with modern Javascript runtime.

 | | Javascript Implementation | Traditional C Binding | WebAssembly |
 |-|:---:|:---:|:---:|